-The world's noisiest airliners are effectively banned from UK airports through a combination of European and national legislation.
+The world's noisiest airliners are effectively banned from UK airports.

 Any subsonic jet aeroplane that has either

 - a maximum take-off mass of 34,000kg or more, or

 must meet the noise standards set out in Chapter 3 of Part II, Volume 1 of Annex 16 to the Convention on International Civil Aviation.

 The CAA can grant temporary exemptions from these requirements to specific flights, but only in very specific circumstances.
 Exemptions may be granted where the CAA is satisfied:

 - (a) that the operations of the aeroplane are of such an exceptional nature that it would be unreasonable to withhold an exemption (for example urgent relief flights, official visits by Heads of State); or

 - (b) that the aeroplane is being operated on a non-revenue flight for the purposes of alterations, repair or maintenance.

 The CAA will also consider applications for exemptions in relation to aeroplanes of historical interest.